corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/corda-planning.md

 of Corda this includes: Nodes, an HA notary cluster, an HA Corda Firewall, an HSM, the certificate hierarchy of the network, identity manager, and network map.

-This likely includes a Corda Enterprise Network Manager as well as Corda Enterprise.
+This likely includes a Corda: Enterprise Edition  Network Manager as well as Corda: Enterprise Edition .

 **Development and testing environments**